zhoutl1106/zerasure/README.md

 - maximum population = 1000

 Within one row, first 3 elements are $(k,m,w)$, then $k+m$ rest numbers for $X,Y$ array (see definition of Cauchy matrix).
 An example of use these numbers will be shown in next section.
+This will also be the output format of Simulated Annealing and Genetic Algorithm.

 ## Examples
 All examples are included in the *ZExample* class in Example directory, *main* function will parse the parameters and call corresponding routine.